 Police determined that Peter Griffin and Thomas “Eggy” Conroy, who were positively identified from photographs as having been seen near the store the night of the murder, were the principals to the murder.

-Despite an aggressive investigation led by Detective Patrick Fitzgerald, who was killed by the Biddle brothers a decade later, Griffin and Conroy were never arrested.
+Despite an aggressive investigation led by Detective Patrick Fitzgerald, who was killed by the Biddle brothers a decade later, Griffin and Conroy were never charged.
 News reports reported sightings of men matching their description throughout Western Pennsylvania, Canada, Maine, and elsewhere.

 In the weeks after his arrest, Killen denied knowledge of the robbery and murder, stating only that Griffin and Conroy, whom he knew from prison, and a Black man had borrowed his boat to cross the river after the murder and paid him in jewelry, apparently stolen from Rudert’s store.